puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 Artemis cannot resolve imports!
 We need to bundle this script and compile to JavaScript.

-Using esbuild try the following commands: `esbuild --bundle --minify --outfile=out.js main.ts`
+Using esbuild try the following commands: `esbuild --bundle --outfile=out.js main.ts`

 You should now have a main.js file in your directory.
 If you open it in a text editor you should see something similar to below: